esimonetti/SugarDockerized/README.md

     with Zend OPcache v7.1.33, Copyright (c) 1999-2018, by Zend Technologies
 ```
 Due to performance impact, Xdebug is disabled by default.
 This script prompts you to activate Xdebug, check if Xdebug is activated, or disable it.
 If you do not want to configure DBGp Proxy when running the script, you can specify the second argument `change-ip`.
-In this case, the script will change the `xdebug.remote_host` option to your local IP address.
+In this case, the script will change the `xdebug.client_host` option to your local IP address.
+By default, we are setting `host.docker.internal` which should resolve to Docker's internal IP address used by the host.
 ```
 ./utilities/xdebug.sh start change-ip
 Start xDebug
-New IP of remote_host: 192.168.0.105
+New IP of client_host: 192.168.0.105
 6c9a9862b60c
 PHP 7.1.33 (cli) (built: Nov 22 2019 18:28:25) ( NTS )
 Copyright (c) 1997-2018 The PHP Group